laurakond/Artly/README.md

 **Profile view(restricted access)**

-- Similarly to the artwork feature, the users can edit their profiles by choosing one of the following options from the edit drop down list:
+- Similarly to the artwork feature, users can edit their profiles by choosing one of the following options from the edit drop down list:
   - edit profile - redirects to the profile edit form page
   - change username - redirects to the username edit form page
   - change password - redirects to the password edit form page